joeterlecki/joeterlecki/README.md

 !['Terraform  and Azure Devops'](https://raw.githubusercontent.com/joeterlecki/joeterlecki/master/img/terraform-cloud-azure-devops.png)

 **_[Cloud Engineering](https://github.com/devinitly-infrastructure)_**
 Grouping of all Engineering solutuions and services for cloud environments.
-For example, Hardened AMI pipelines and AWS Account creation automation.
+For example, Hardened AMI pipelines and AWS Account creation automation are problems that must be addressed as your cloud foot print grows.
+As an environment evolves so must our engineering efforts, solutions, in house tooling, and managed services.
+All realted projects and initiatives can be found here.
 !['Solving complex Cloud engineering solutions in AWS'](https://raw.githubusercontent.com/joeterlecki/joeterlecki/master/img/golden-ami-placeholder.png)